the-turing-way/the-turing-way/book/website/collaboration/team-manual.md

 - Inclusivity:
 How are hiring practices inclusive of minoritised groups?
 - Resources:
-anything that lab members need access to (servers, software, tools, room keys, library cards etc)
+anything that lab members need access to (servers, software, tools, room keys, library cards, and the like)
 - On/off boarding:
 A list of what new members need to do when they start out, and a list what leaving members need to do before they go *(ref to on/off boarding)*.
 - Behaviour: